MatthewKennedy/spree_blogs/README.md

 Helps Shopify users move to Spree, bringing their existing Blogs, Posts and URL paths with them.

+## Features
+- Multiple blogs like Shopify
+- Multi-Store support
+- Draft Mode editing
+- Action Text - TRIX rich text editor ready.

-This Spree Extension requires the acts-as-taggable-on gem to provide the same tagging (catagories) support as you find in Shopify blogs.
+This Spree Extension requires the acts-as-taggable-on gem to provide the same tagging (categories) support as you find in Shopify blogs.
+If you are already using acts-as-taggable-on in your Rails application, you can skip the acts-as-taggable-on install.

 ## Installation